 There was dead silence.
 No wind, no insects, no rodents, not even the lapping of seawater.
 It felt so unnatural that Sailor Moon folded her arms around herself for reassurance.
 They all crouched slightly, showing they were on their guard and ready for anything.
 A light breeze fluttered past Sailor Moon’s ear.
 The hair on the back of her neck stood erect and she swiveled her head around, hearing disturbed whisperings.

 “What was that?”
 She demanded.

 The Senshi looked over at Sailor Moon and asked what she heard.
-Tuxedo Kamen was at her side in an instant, holding Sailor Moon’s shaky form in his strong arms.
+Tuxedo Kamen was at her side in an instant, steadying Sailor Moon’s shaky form.
 Her eyes remained wide and quivering.